owenonline/PlanCritic/README.md

 # Plan Critic

-A component designed to modify plans based on user feedback.

-## About

-This repository contains a component designed to execute a plan-feedback-replan loop on a user's command, sending a natural language plan summary to the user interface, receiving their feedback, and using a genetic algorithm to evolve the plan to match that feedback.
+A system for executing a plan-feedback-replan loop on a user's command, sending a natural language plan summary to the user interface, receiving their feedback, and using a genetic algorithm to evolve the plan to match that feedback.

-## Getting Started

-The client code in this repository assumes that the pycourier package is installed, as well as the requirements for the Paho MQTT client.
-See [https://gitlab.com/cmu_aart/onr_cai/messaging_backbone](https://gitlab.com/cmu_aart/onr_cai/messaging_backbone) for details on installing.

 ### Installation